Stick Welding Electrode Selection for Beginners: Type, Size, and Amperage

 If you want to do a multipass weld, cellulosic rods can slow you down.
 They produce slag that is not easy to remove and requires a lot of cleaning between the passes.
 Furthermore, they do not have high amounts of iron powder in their flux.

 For these welds, it’s best to use cellulosic rods only for the root pass.
 After that, use other rods with high levels of iron powder to fill the joint.

 15. The cost of welding

-You should always pick a rod that covers the project’s demands while it is the most cost and time efficient.
+You should always pick a rod that covers the project’s demands while it’s the most cost and time efficient.

 Another example is to use an E316 rod to weld a 304 stainless steel workpiece.
 A 316 rod offers superior corrosion resistance that is wasted on a 304 workpiece.
-A 308 rod is more than enough, easier to find, and costs less.
+A 308 rod is more than enough, easier to find, and a bit cheaper.